 DFEC is requesting a nonmaterial change to the CA-1108, Instructions.
 The edits are as follows:

 Line 4 - LOSS OF CONSORTIUM – OWCP or SOL (or whoever else has been delegated the authority) will determine a reasonable allocation of the judgment or settlement for loss of consortium, unless the judgment is from a contested verdict, then those allocations will be used.
 The amount allocated for loss of consortium must be a percentage of the amount on Line 3, and must be approved by OWCP or SOL (or other delegated authority).
-In a non-death case or a death case where no cause of action for wrongful death is asserted, a reasonable allocation for a spouse’s loss of consortium will be up to 25% of Line 3 and for a child or children’s loss of consortium up to 5% per child, to a maximum of 15% for all children of Line 3 (total combined 40%).
-In a death case alleging wrongful death, a reasonable allocation for a spouse’s loss of consortium will be up to 15% of Line 3 and for a child or children’s loss of consortium up to 5% per child, to a maximum of 10% for all children for a child or children’s loss of consortium (total combined 25%).
-In cases where loss of consortium has been asserted for both a spouse and child or children, multiply the combined total by Line 3.
-The beneficiary must establish that loss of consortium was asserted in the suit or claim, and that loss of consortium claims are permitted under the state law where the action was brought.
+In a non-death case or a death case where no cause of action for wrongful death is asserted, a reasonable allocation for a spouse’s loss of consortium will be up to 25% of Line 3; a reasonable allocation for a child or children’s loss of consortium, where no cause of action for wrongful death is asserted, will be up to 5% of Line 3 per child, to a maximum for all children of 15% of Line 3 (total combined 40%).
+In a death case alleging wrongful death, a reasonable allocation for a spouse’s loss of consortium will be up to 15% of Line 3 and for a child or children’s loss of consortium up to 5% per child, to a maximum of 10% for all children (total combined 25%).
+In cases where loss of consortium has been asserted for both a spouse and a child or children, multiply the total allowable percentages by Line 3.
+The beneficiary must establish that loss of consortium was asserted in the suit or claim and that loss of consortium claims are permitted under the state law where the action was brought.
 FECA beneficiaries may accept the determination of the percentage allocated or demonstrate good cause in writing for a different percentage to be allocated for loss of consortium.
+In any case where a percentage of the gross recovery has been allocated to a loss of consortium claim, the attorney’s fees and court costs will automatically be reduced by the same percentage.
+These calculations must be done in consecutive order, line-by-line, to calculate the reductions and the refund due correctly.
+See instructions below for attorney’s fees and court costs.